connellyj/connellyj.github.io/_posts/2025-1-1-gehealthcare.markdown

 skills: "C++"
 ---

-See resume for details on work experience.
+See resumé for details on work experience.